Levdbas/support-hours/README.txt

 == Changelog ==

-= 1.8.1 =
-* Bug fixed: removed extra comma after e-mail address in mailto button.

 = 1.8.0 =
 * New: Time and date inputs now use proper input forms.
 * New: Materialize.css datepicker is ditched in favor of browser native input fieds.
 * New: Function that converts the old dd-mm-yyyy from the workfields to the new yy-mm-dd format to be used with the default time input fields.
+* Bug fixed: removed extra comma after e-mail address in mailto button.
+* Compatibility check with new WP version

 = 1.7.1 =
 * Fixes rare case where jQuery UI datepicker took over the materialize.css datepicker.